Pakistan's Independence Day celebrations dampened by high prices

 One of the main causes attributed to the rising costs is the frequent increase in the prices of petroleum products, which has a knock-on effect on other items.
 On August 1, Pakistan's Finance Minister Ishaq Dar announced a 7.8 per cent hike in diesel and petrol prices to help meet the budgetary targets set by the International Monetary Fund.

-“Besides economy, I think [militants] and dynamics of international politics have landed us into a quagmire,” said
+“Besides economy, I think [militants] and dynamics of international politics have landed us into a quagmire,” he said.

 Zahir Shah, an analyst, said the re-emergence of Taliban militants, who have staged deadly several attacks recently, as well as concerns about international political tensions, were also weighing on people's minds.

-Meanwhile, celebrations in some cities are expected to be a lot less noisy than usual because of bans on riding vehicles without silencers as well as the popular practice of blaring can air horns.
+Meanwhile, celebrations in some cities are expected to be quieter than usual because of bans on riding vehicles without silencers, as well as the popular practice of blaring can air horns.

 In Peshawar, these horns have been prohibited until Tuesday, after complaints that their use, particularly by children, was creating a nuisance and dangerous levels of noise pollution.